|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 The real threat in this matter is major power transformer failure.
 It is very difficult to design an efficient major 60 Hz AC power transformer that will stop the propagation of an extremely high common mode voltage pulse.
 Both the transformer primary and secondary must be insulated to withstand that voltage pulse.
 Normal lightning protection will not do because the propagating common mode voltage pulse will simply jump the transformer via the lightning protection.

-In these circumstances the design objective should be to protect the transformers which are difficult to replace and live with propagating pulse damage.
+In these circumstances the design objective should be to protect the transformers which are expensive and time consuming to replace and live with propagating pulse damage.

 It would be prudent for system planners to realize that any workable plan for EMP protection likely involves re-specification and replacement of all the local distribution transformers and related lightning protection and grounding.
 There are likely more than 10 million such transformers in the USA.
-There would also need to be a stock of the order of 2 million spares.
-Increasing the common mode voltage isolation probably means making the transformers physically much bigger.
+There would also need to be a replacement inventory of about 2 million spares.
+Increasing the common mode voltage isolation probably means making the transformers physically much larger.

 The alternative is to face the reality that in the event of an EMP attack most of the line connected electrical and electronic devices in the affected area will be seriously damaged.